 On a more directly research-related topic: I did my PhD on the moral psychology of war (at The University of Melbourne) and it is a broad topic which won’t quite let me go… so stay tuned, as this blog provides an outlet for writing about all the research and ideas that are still tumbling around in my mind.

 The project I am working on at the moment, however, is only related to my thesis if you believe Bill McKibben’s claim that we should declare war on climate change.
-The project is about Environmental Exemplars (scroll down; we’re funded by The Moral Beacons Project).
+The project is about Environmental Exemplars (we’re funded by The Moral Beacons Project).
 What are the emotional, cognitive, and social factors that make these particular people (soldiers in McKibben’s war?) exceptionally dedicated to environmental causes?
 What role does conservatism play in their commitment to conserving the environment?
 Can environmental exemplars function as role models for others, or is their extreme devotion seen as beyond the capacities of “mere mortals”?
 As the number of scare quotes in this paragraph indicates, grappling with these research questions also involves exploring foundational philosophical issues about what it might mean to be “morally exceptional”.